janzenbupa/janzenbupa.github.io/README.md

 This is a place for me to put some of my learnings as I go through different technologies.
-It is very poor HTML, and I it is a very poor looking site, however, I hope the content that I put on here is relevant and useful.
+It is very poor HTML, while it is a very poor looking site, however, I hope the content that I put on here is relevant and useful.
+I am certainly not a front end developer and as of right now, I enjoy focusing on backend development.